YEPDEKU/YEPDEKU/README.md

 <h2>About me ♝ </h2>

-Austrian programmer working with C#, tailwindcss and nextjs.
+Austrian programmer working with C# and nextjs.

 Besides programming my hobbies are playing chess and csgo